Smoothieware/Smoothieboard/README.md

 Smoothieboard
 =============

-Smoothieboard is a free, opensource, high performance and modular G-code interpreter and CNC controller for the LPC17xx micro-controller (32-bit ARM Cortex-M3).
+Smoothieboard is a free, open source, high performance and modular G-code interpreter and CNC controller for the LPC17xx micro-controller (32-bit ARM Cortex-M3).

 The current BoM (Bill of Materials) can be found at https://docs.google.com/spreadsheet/ccc?key=0Api7_ZbfikkKdGRDblUwMDFWcm1CT2M2bENkQWpZZ0E&usp=drive_web#gid=0